GPA (Abbreviation of Geo-Processing Automation)

 GPA Model

-Is a flowchart formed by connecting a series of GPA tools according to business logic, where the output of each tool serves as the input for the next tool.
+A flowchart formed by connecting a series of GPA tools according to business logic, where the output of each tool serves as the input for the next.
 The model consists of the following elements:

-A single tool in the model, used to perform specific data processing tasks.
-In the new canvas style, the core functional modules of tool nodes mainly include data management, processing, analysis, etc. These nodes achieve data flow between nodes through data sources.
+A single tool within the model used to perform specific data processing tasks.
+In the new canvas style, the core functional modules of tool nodes are primarily data management, processing, analysis, etc. These nodes achieve data flow between nodes through data sources.

-Nodes that store specified values in the model, such as data connection information, real-time dates, etc. In the new canvas style, the core functional modules of variable nodes mainly include variable definition, data import/export, etc. They support direct transfer of native values and provide a local file pass-through channel to achieve data format conversion, improving data processing efficiency.
+A node within the model that stores specified values, such as data connection information, real-time date, etc. In the new canvas style, the core functional modules of variable nodes are primarily variable definition, data import/export, etc. They support direct transfer of native values and provide a local file direct access channel, enabling data format conversion and improving data processing efficiency.

-You can experience the new canvas style by checking the New GPA Canvas checkbox in the Experience function group under the Options group in the File tab.
+You can experience the new canvas style by checking the New GPA Canvas checkbox in the File tab -> Options group -> Experience function group.

 ![]() |